OpenClaw Discernment Control Kit

 Minimum supported OpenClaw version

 Use OpenClaw 2026.4.12 or later.
-This kit assumes the current validated native-memory baseline is already in place before you add discernment, contradiction review, and widening controls on top.
+This kit assumes the validated native-memory baseline is already in place and has been reviewed against 2026.6.1 as the current conservative evaluation baseline before you add discernment, contradiction review, dream-promotion rules, and widening controls on top.

 Choose the right OpenClaw path